 Montserrat has developed a national practice advising both consumer reporting agencies (aka background screening companies) and employers regarding their compliance with the Fair Credit Reporting Act (FCRA) and state consumer reporting laws.
 This includes the use of criminal and credit history information, motor vehicle records, as well as Fair Chance Hiring laws (aka Ban the Box ordinances), all tied to employment and tenancy background checks.

-Montserrat also represents organizations on their obligations and compliance with the European Union’s General Data Protection Regulation (GDPR) related to the processing of consumer personal data, as well as certification and compliance with the Department of Commerce’s Privacy Shield program related to cross-border transfers of personal data from the European Union and Switzerland to the United States.
+Montserrat also represents organizations on their obligations and compliance with the California Consumer Privacy Act as well as the EU’s General Data Protection Regulation (GDPR).
+The latter related to the processing of consumer personal data, including mechanisms for the lawful transfer of personal data from the European Union to the United States, such as standard contractual clauses.

 Finally, Montserrat advises organizations on their obligations under state breach notification laws and represents companies before the Federal Trade Commission.